The American Foundry Society has issued a call for papers and presentations for the 127th Metalcasting Congress, April 25-27, in Cleveland, Ohio.

 - Student engagement pertaining to the metalcasting industry

-Submissions will be accepted beginning July 1, 2021.
 Abstracts are due Aug.
-15, 2021.
-For an author’s guide, templates, and other guidelines and information, click here.
+15, 2022.
+For additional deadlines, author’s guides, templates, and other guidelines and submission information, click here.